 Sibnath Deb is Professor and Director at the Rajiv Gandhi National Institute of Youth Development (RGNIYD), under the Ministry of Youth Affairs and Sports, Government of India.
 Before joining RGNIYD, he taught at Pondicherry University and University of Calcutta.
 He is also Adjunct Professor at School of Justice, Faculty of Law, Queensland University of Technology, Australia.
 He has 30 years of teaching, research, and administrative experience.
 He has supervised 21 PhDs and published 15 books.
 He has been a recipient of Visitor’s Award, 2019 for his academic and research contributions.

-Bishakha Majumdar is a faculty member of Organizational Behavior and Human Resource Management at the Indian Institute of Management Visakhapatnam, India.
+Bishakha Majumdar is a faculty member of Organizational Behaviour and Human Resource Management at the Indian Institute of Management Visakhapatnam, India.
 With a PhD from IIM Indore, she has been engaged in teaching, corporate training, research, and consultancy in Human Resource Management and Psychology for more than ten years.
 She has authored several research papers, case studies, and book chapters in the areas of people management and public policy, besides co-authoring the book Disadvantaged Children in India: Empirical Evidence, Policies and Actions (2021) with Sibnath Deb, and has received multiple awards for her research contributions.

 Aleena Maria Sunny is a faculty member at the Department of Applied Psychology, Rajiv Gandhi National Institute of Youth Development (RGNIYD), India.
 She is also a PhD Scholar at the Department of Applied Psychology, Pondicherry University.
 Her three co-authored publications with Sibnath Deb include Community Psychology: Theories and Application (2021); Disadvantaged Children in India: Empirical Evidence, Policies and Actions (2021); and Childhood to Adolescence: Issues and Concerns (2021).